 Plagiarism: How to avoid it in your thesis?

-Deadlines are a dreaded thing, and so is plagiarism.
+Deadlines are a dreaded thing in academics, and so is plagiarism.
 If you’re short on time or were late to start your dissertation or thesis, you’d hope the submission day would never arrive.
-And days pass by as they should, they seem to pass faster as your dissertation is still in the works.
-You have no clue how it’s going to turn out, or will it even be completed before the judgment day.
+And days pass by as they should, they seem to pass faster than your dissertation is still in the works.
+You have no clue how it will turn out, or will it even be completed before the judgment day.
 Now you want to put a pedal to the metal and just get done with it.
 But you also want to impress your professor and get good grades.
 This is when most students put the copy to the paste.
 And once you include matter that’s not yours, and omit it, too bad.
 You have contributed to plagiarism.

 Every college course demands that students be creative and original in presenting their ideas for research submissions.
 Presenting someone else’s ideas or words as your own is an act of Plagiarism.
 It is considered an academic malpractice and can land you in serious trouble.
-University policies and the degree of plagiarism will decide the severity of the disciplinary action.
+University policies and plagiarism will decide the severity of the disciplinary action.
 If caught, offenders could be given a failing grade or the more severe penalty of being suspended from a program or college.

 Direct Plagiarism is the most blatant form of plagiarism where one includes a word-for-word transcript of a section of someone else’s writing.
-No citation, no paraphrasing added whatsoever.
-Do not attempt to do this even in the most desperate times.
+No citation, no paraphrasing.
+Do not do this even in the most desperate times.
 Direct plagiarism will lead to direct termination!

 Patchwriting is a crafty method of plagiarism mostly undertaken by students who are more cautious in how they plagiarise.
 Also known as Mosaic Plagiarism, its when you copy and paste text from multiple sources while adding bits of original sentences and rewording existing ones.
 Patchwriting is paraphrasing taken to a whole new level!